Quick orientation

 Profit shares from prop firms tend to be:

-• Not interest or dividends; not capital gains
+- Not interest or dividends, and not capital gains

 Progressive tax mechanics (Japan)

-Prop firm income is combined with salary and other income, taxed at progressive rates:
+Prop firm income is combined with salary and other income and taxed at progressive rates:

 Municipal tax (typically 10% flat) applies on top.

-Compare with Japan’s domestic FX flat tax of 20.315% — at high income, prop firm taxation in Japan is heavier than domestic FX.
+By contrast, Japan’s domestic FX flat tax is 20.315%.
+At high income, prop firm taxation in Japan is heavier than domestic FX trading — a structural factor to keep in mind when deciding how much to scale.

 The ¥200,000 exception (Japan)

-If you’re a salaried employee with under ¥200,000 in combined other income (including prop firm profits) for the year, you do not need to file an income tax return.
+If you are a salaried employee with under ¥200,000 in combined other income (including prop firm profits) for the year, you do not need to file an income tax return.

 Two caveats:

-2. If you file for other reasons (e.g. medical expense deduction), you must include the under-¥200,000 amount as well.
+- If you file for other reasons (for example, medical expense deduction), you must include the under-¥200,000 amount as well.

 Currency conversion and expenses